schulze-paul/growth-model-pages/index.md

 **Figure 1: Splitting two triangles into four.**

-We can again observe the change in geometry as we incorporate more and more material into the shell.
+We can observe the change in geometry as we incorporate more and more material into the shell.

 [![splitting triangles](https://img.youtube.com/vi/pgXKSrMsRYM/0.jpg)](https://www.youtube.com/watch?v=pgXKSrMsRYM)
 **Video 2: Splitting triangles growth mechanism.**

 Although the spherical shape is roughly conserved, the surface is very crumpled.
-Overall the change in geometry throughout the growth process
+Overall the change in geometry throughout the growth process does not agree with our does not agree very well with our intuition of growth.

 ### 2. Vertex Edges Growth Mechanism